peredaniel/wargames-dice-roller/README.md

 ### iOS

+#### Version 1.5.2

+* Fixed a critical issue causing the app to crash when a roll within a series had no dices to roll as a result of a previous roll.

 #### Version 1.5.1

 * Fixed an issue causing the roll description not to update when updating its type for a roll series.